Whole Earth Forecaster Home

 Microsoft Excel Chart

 This is the same time frame as the above lightning chart.
 Lightning causes most all wildfires.
-So, like lightning, when BT is low wildfires are most likely.
+So, like lightning, when BT is high, wildfires are most likely just before and after it.
 From May 1 to September 15, 2003, there were 2 deaths, 54 injuries and $85 million in property damage caused by wildfires.

 Hail Storms